azalea-rs/azalea/azalea-protocol/README.md

 ### Implementing packets

-You can manually implement reading and writing functionality for a packet by implementing McBufReadable and McBufWritable, but you can also have this automatically generated for a struct or enum by deriving McBuf.
+You can manually implement reading and writing functionality for a packet by implementing AzaleaRead and AzaleaWrite, but you can also have this automatically generated for a struct or enum by deriving AzBuf.

 Look at other packets as an example.